Can I Insure a Car That Is Not In My Name?

 When you co-title a vehicle, you are adding an additional owner to the car.
 Instead of being owned by one person, the car will be owned by two or more people.
 By co-titling a vehicle, you may be able to prove an insurable interest in that vehicle and qualify for car insurance.

 Each state’s Department of Motor Vehicles has different rules for co-titling a vehicle.
-Typically, you and the owner of the vehicle need to jointly apply for a new title.
+Typically, you and the vehicle’s owner must jointly apply for a new title.
 You fill out a form, add the names and information of both people listed on the title, pay a fee, and go to the DMV in person to sign up.

-If you are able to successfully co-title the vehicle, then you should have no trouble getting insurance for that vehicle.
+If you can successfully co-title the vehicle, you should have no trouble getting insurance.
 Your name is listed on the title, which means you’re the (part) owner of the vehicle.
 You have an insurable interest in the vehicle and can easily insure the vehicle.

 Getting Non-Owner Car Insurance